s1nn01/apexGPU/README.md

 # ApexGPU

-**A small GPU-style SIMD telemetry accelerator with a verification-first workflow.**
+**A GPU-style SIMD telemetry accelerator with a verification-first workflow.**

 ApexGPU is a portfolio project built around two things I wanted to learn deeply: **GPU execution architecture** and **high-rate racing telemetry**.
 The hardware core accepts compact vector instructions and processes eight telemetry channels in parallel, while the surrounding verification stack checks the RTL against an independent C++ golden model.

-The MVP is deliberately more than a toy ALU.
+The project is deliberately more than a toy ALU.
 It includes:

 - 8-lane, 32-bit SIMD datapath
 - 16-entry vector register file